pycage/shellfish/doc/Main.md

 ## News

 ### August 2022
+* Elements derived from {@link html.Item} have the new bounding box properties `bboxX`, `bboxY`, `bboxWidth`, and `bboxHeight`.
+Using these usually gives a better performance than referencing particular members of the `bbox` property.
 * The element {@link server.HTTPServer} has the new property `enabled` for turning the server on or off.
 * The element {@link core.FileStorage} has the new read-only property `ready` to